jun-lsh/demon-core-website/demon-core/content/quiz/index.md

 shuffle_questions: false
 ---

-## What type of reaction does the demon core undergo?
+## What type of reaction does the Demon Core undergo?

 ---
 shuffle_answers: false